 - is like, by way of illustration, including, for instance and as [big] as a, signal a description.

-- Put down our devices, and get out and explore the world together.
+- Get out and explore the real world together.

 Some examples of full programs that integrate reading and knowledge content instruction